GluuFederation/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

     ```

     The upgrade itself is running though.

+    If you faced this, you should switch `global.upgrade.enabled: false` and rerun the `helm upgrade` command again, so that it’s registered with the helm lifecycle that the upgrade was successful.

 1. Interception scripts are not upgraded automatically.
 They need to be upgraded manually.